kkbin505/Arduino-Transmitter-for-ELRS/README.md

-### The development was moved to VS code and platformio
+### The development was moved to VS code

+### 2022/11/5 Move IDE to VSCODE and Arduino Extension

+Add buzzer support on pin 6

+The PIO becomes unusable dude to unstalbe network, so I switch back to arduino extension, still in VSCODE, because the original Arduino IDE is low efficient.

+The code still works in Arduino IDE, you can compile in both enviroment

-The old version will was saved in the v0.93 branch
+The PIO will be saved in a seprate branch and will unliked be updated

-New feature will be most likely happen in the main branch

 video: